 Some supplements may combine phytoceramides with biotin or other hair-healthy ingredients but it's not known if they improve hair growth or the look/luster of hair.
 The same thing is true about reversing gray hair too.

 What About Ceramide Creams?

 Several moisturizing creams are available which contain this substance.
 They range from very expensive to not expensive at all.
-There are no head-to-head comparisons on which phytoceramide creams are best although CeraVe moisturizing cream has the most positive Amazon reviews.
+There are no head-to-head comparisons on which creams are best although CeraVe moisturizing cream has the most positive Amazon reviews.

-It's not known if a moisturizing cream would improve the benefits of ceramide supplements.
-While in theory, taking something by mouth coupled with applying a cream to the surface of skin might be better than either product alone, it would take clinical research to know for certain.
+Do supplements help ceramide creams work better?
+In theory, taking something by mouth combined with applying a cream to the surface of skin might be better than either product alone.
+But it would take clinical research to know for sure.

 How Long Does It Take To Work?